🕑 5 minutes read

 If your skills do not cover electrical installations then it’s best left to the professionals.

 The first time any job is tackled there is a fear of the unknown!
-Rest assured that service team Ltd is on hand should you get stuck with any part of the installation.
+Rest assured that service team is on hand should you get stuck with any part of the installation.

 Let’s assume then you are a capable/knowledgeable person who understands domestic plumbing and electrics.